alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Deposit in major repository.
 (Too early to discuss certified repositories?)

 Highlighting resources using social media.
-Academia.edu, ResearchGate, Mendeley, etc.
+Academia.edu, ResearchGate, Mendeley, etc. include identifiers in tweets and blogs to improve accuracy of counting by service tools (recommended by Featherstone, niso)

 Current issues and challenges
 =============================

 Immaturity of the area.
+Due to the early stage of development of some of the tools (specially for altmetrics) and a lack of standardisation in what they are measuring, results may not be comparable, which limits their use in the processes for determining rewards based on scholarly impact (Featherstone).
+The study of the reliability and validity of the data is a work in progress ; "there is a tendency to include what can be counted, rather than to include what adds particular value" (niso).

 Relationship between alt metrics and traditional citation-based metrics: measuring different things.

 Possibilities (or otherwise) for gaming the system.
 Ethical behaviour.
+Gaming of metrics can be described as "behaviour that is meant to unfairly manipulate those metrics, generally for one's benefit." (niso) self-citing and self-tweeting not considered unethical in themselves, but need to be factored into calculations (Featherstone) and consensus is still emerging on where the line lies between acceptable promotion and cheating (niso).

 Wider acceptance of alt metrics.
 (acceptance by whom?
 Funders?
 Institutions?
 Academics?)